BiznesBear/UghLang/README.md

 This section is dedicated to the basic functions of the ugh language.

 ## How brackets work in UghLang
+> [!NOTE]
+> This inconvenience may be removed in the future

 () creates new expression which returns somthing.

 Don't do:
 ```
-print "Hello " + "world!"; # This won't work, becouse ugh doesn't know how to read it #
+print "Hello " + "world!"; # This won't work, because ugh doesn't know how to read it #
 ```
 Do:
 ```
 print("Hello " + "world!"); # print keyword prints one single value, not a list of them #
 ```
 Remeber that empty expression (not arguments list) throws you an exception.
+This may change in the future.

 ## Keywords list
 - print